How do I enable Docker Layer Caching in CircleCI, and how is it billed/charged?

 Concrete billing example

-Imagine a workflow with three parallel Docker build jobs, all using DLC:
+Imagine you have a workflow with three parallel Docker build jobs, all using DLC:

 workflows: